Spring23-CS5008-BOS-Lionelle/lab-dfs-bfs-practice/README.md

 ## 👉🏽 **Task** 👈🏽 - Write DFS Prints

 In [printer.c](printer.c), you will find a function `print_bfs` that prints the tree in a breadth first manner.
 Your task is to write the `print_dfs_preorder`, `print_dfs_postorder`, and `print_dfs_inorder` functions.
-These functions are much simpler than the `print_bfs` function, as they are recursive functions.
+These functions are much simpler than the `print_bfs` function.
+Also, they are recursive functions.
 It is recommended you get one of the functions working first, as the other other two are very similar with only a change on where you put the print statement.

 ### Testing Print
-To test your breadth first print, you can run the following command:
+To test your breadth first print, you can run the following commands:

 ```console
 make